galvestontx/malicious_prosecution/README.md

 * Petition for the immediate removal of Kerri Foley and all judges involved in this case from the bench, and to bar named judges from any public office or position of trust.
 The procedure used in this case, as well as actions of the attorney’s, judges, other officers involved, has discredited the judiciary or the administration of justice.
 This [Commission](http://www.scjc.texas.gov/faq/) has been aware of the practices mentioned in this case, and has done nothing.

-* Use this case as a Model for this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), Which states - <i>"For too long, domestic violence was considered a “family issue” and was left for families to address in private."</i> <strong><i>"many of us were told that it would cause the disintegration of the family.
+* Demand the Harris Administration identity who the victim is in this case, in reference to this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), Which states - <i>"For too long, domestic violence was considered a “family issue” and was left for families to address in private."</i> <strong><i>"many of us were told that it would cause the disintegration of the family.
 That was the phrase used.
 It would cause the disintegration of the family"</i></strong>.. 🤔 sounds about right.

 ### Disclaimer